Leaving home is a big step, but moving out is easier if you make some preparations before you go.

 You may find some bargains and it's likely to be much cheaper than buying everything new.

-Don't forget to make a detailed inventory of everything in your new home.
+Many landlords provide a detailed inventory of everything that comes with your new home.
 This makes it easier to avoid problems getting back your deposit when you leave.

 Once you are 16 years old, if your parents ask you to leave, you probably have to go.